maidsafe/dev-website/src/contents/en-gb/doc_android.md

 ## Authenticating the app

-A SAFE application needs to get an authorisation from the user before being able to connect to the network, this is achieved by sending an authorisation request to the Authenticator.
+A Safe application needs to get an authorisation from the user before being able to connect to the network, this is achieved by sending an authorisation request to the Authenticator.

 To create an `AuthReq` the following is created: